Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

 \subsection{Preliminary Observations}

 An interesting family of examples comes from the one-parameter family of $C^*$-Finitely Correlated States studied in \cite[Examples 1-5, 7-8]{FannesNachtergaeleWerner}.
+Many of the proofs given in section 5 of \cite{FannesNachtergaeleWerner} for the MPS expansions extend to the disordered setting in a straightforward way \cite{EkbladMorenoNadalesRoonSchenker}, so we will only record the proofs when necessary.
 Let us recall the setting, and then examine its properties from our point of view.

 Consider the spin-1 chain where $\mathcal{A} = \M_3$ consists of $3\times 3$ matrices at every site.
 Equip the local Hilbert spaces $\C^3$ with the basis of spin states $\ket{-1}, \ket{0}, \ket{1}$.
 Similarly, equip $\C^2$ with the spin-$\tfrac{1}{2}$ basis $\ket{-\tfrac{1}{2}}, \ket{+\tfrac{1}{2}}$.
 Following \cite[Example 1]{FannesNachtergaeleWerner}, for every $\omega \in [0, \pi)$, define the mapping $V_\omega: \C^2 \to \C^3 \otimes \C^2$ via